Peat Pots: Biodegradable Planters For Your Garden

 A: Yup!
 While peat in and of itself does not offer much plant nutrition, it does hold water well and will simply become part of the soil around your plant.

-A: While you don’t have to use peat pots, they are really beneficial because of their moisture-holding capability.
+A: While you don’t have to use them, they’re beneficial because of how they hold moisture.
 The peat wicks any excess moisture out of potting mix, but keeps enough water on hand to maintain your seedlings.

 However, there is another readily-available biodegradable option: eggshells.
 Carefully rinsed out to remove any excess egg inside, an eggshell provides a future boost of calcium for your young plants while offering a handy container to hold potting soil.